fadildr/country-engine/README.md

 # Country Engine (TypeScript)

 This is a starter template for building React.js applications using Vite and TypeScript.
-Vite is a fast build tool that provides an optimized development experience for modern web applications, and TypeScript adds static typing to your JavaScript code, helping catch errors early during development.

 ## Features